AoDev/bard-router/documentation/docs/faq.md

 sidebar_label: "How-to's / FAQ"
 ---

+Simple solutions for challenges that one faces usually with routing.

 ## How to redirect?
 Use the `intercept` hook in the relevant routes config and return a new request.